The internet is fundamentally broken.

 The internet is a tragedy of incentives.
 Vendors profit from shipping first, not shipping safely.
 Users click “accept all” because reading terms and conditions is a form of medieval torture.
 Governments fund offensive cyber capabilities while hoping resilience will magically appear as a side effect.

-Aligning incentives is essential.
-Companies should face meaningful consequences for shipping insecure products.
+Restructuring incentives is essential.
+Companies could face meaningful consequences for shipping insecure products.
 Open-source projects that underpin critical systems deserve sustainable funding, not burnout-driven heroics.
-And security should be a selling point, not an afterthought buried in legalese.
+And security could be a selling point, not an afterthought buried in legalese.

 Regulation, but intelligently